DNA polymerase enzyme (DNAP of eukaryotes)

 How they load PCNA?

 It binds to the 3′ end of the DNA and uses ATP to open the ring of PCNA so that it can encircle the DNA.
-ATP hydrolysis causes release of RFC, with concomitant clamp loading onto DNA.
+ATP hydrolysis causes release of RFC, with simultaneous clamp loading onto DNA.

 - Unloading of PCNA must take place repeatedly during replication—on completion of every Okazaki fragment and also at replication fork termination.